JustinMountain/our-civic-voice/README.md

 The plan for moving passed the MVP involves setting up a user-driven database for sample communications, adding templates for use in connecting with representatives.

+### Up Next

+I need to create a DML statement to
+- Create a role with all privs
+- Create an automation user
+- Grant role to this user

+With the user created, I need to use it to run the script that will populate the DB

+I need this script to run the script to drop tables for testing.

+It then populates the db accordingly

+I need to add NOT NULL to appropriate attributes